andretf/galgo/README.md

-# genetic.js
+# galgo
-library to calculate equations using Genetic Algorithm.
+Library to calculate solutions using Genetic Algorithm.